Schildkroet/GRBL-Advanced/README.md

 Uses Dynamic TLO when $14 = (2 or 3)

 #### I2C EEPROM
-Added support for external EEPROM (e.g. ST M24C08).
-Uncomment 'USE_EXT_EEPROM' in Config.h.
+Added support for external 1Kb EEPROM (e.g. ST M24C08).
+Enable 'USE_EXT_EEPROM' in Config.h.
 ![EEPROM](https://github.com/Schildkroet/GRBL-Advanced/blob/software/doc/eeprom.png?raw=true)

 #### ETHERNET Support
 GRBL-Advanced can be controlled with USB or ETHERNET.
 For ETHERNET an additional W5500 Module is required.
-Then uncomment ETH_IF in Platform.h.
-The default IP Address is 192.168.1.20.
+Then enable USE_ETH_IF in Config.h.
+The default IP Address is 192.168.1.20 : 30501.
 Use [Candle 2](https://github.com/Schildkroet/Candle2) as control interface.
 ![W5500](https://github.com/Schildkroet/GRBL-Advanced/blob/software/doc/w5500.png?raw=true)